Postgraduate research regulations

 10.6.5 A candidate for a research degree (at UWL or at any other UK institution) shall be ineligible to act as principal supervisor or second supervisor.
 A candidate for a research degree (at UWL or at any other UK institution) may act as an adviser for another research degree candidate where there is no conflict of interest between the two candidates’ research projects.
 A candidate and adviser working in the same discipline will not signify a conflict of interest.

-10.6.6 A proposal for a change in supervision arrangements shall be made to the University Research Degrees Sub-Committee on the appropriate form.
+10.6.6 A proposal for a change in supervision arrangements shall be made in writing to the Graduate School.

 10.6.7 The University Research Degrees Sub-Committee will not consider any research proposal which does not also propose a team of supervisors as part of the application.